 STEP 2) Point fingers towards floor STEP 3) Use opposite hand to mildly stretch the right wrist further; slowly rotate fingers to point away from body.
-A mild comfortable stretch should be felt through the top of forearm
+A mild comfortable stretch should be felt through the top of forearm STEP 4) Hold 10 seconds and switch sides mild. comfortable stretch should be felt at the back of your thigh.
+STEP 4) Hold stretch for 10 seconds, release slowly, and switch sides.

-Hamstrina Stretch
+Hamstring Stretch

-STEP 1) Standing, put leg straight out in front of you (can be performed with your heel on 2-6" step or flat on ground)

-STEP 2) Lift toes on front foot up so only heel touches the ground or step

-STEP 3) Keeping your back as straight as possible, bend forward from your hip.
-A mild. comfortable stretch should be felt at the back of your thigh.
+STEP 1) Standing, put leg straight out in front of you (can be performed with your heel on 2-6" step or flat on ground) STEP 2) Lift toes on front foot up so only heel touches the ground or step STEP 3) Keeping your back as straight as possible, bend forward from your hip.
+A